Christian Byers

 Christian Byers (born c.
 1993) is an Australian actor.

 Early life and education

 Byers was born around 1993 in Sydney, New South Wales.
 Even as a three-year-old, he was creating film scenarios, and his first public performance was as Romeo in year 4.

 He attended Fort Street High School in Petersham, while living in the Inner West of Sydney.

 Career

 In 2006, aged 12, he made his film debut in Opal Dream, before featuring in December Boys (2007) alongside Daniel Radcliffe.

 Also in 2007, he portrayed Jacob in Hey, Hey, It's Esther Blueburger.

+In November 2025 Byers appeared in the Bump film.